-There are three modules, with a total of nine hours of learning.
+There are three modules.
 All three modules include comprehensive resources, videos, Q&A sessions, practical examples and a certificate.

 - Module 1.
-Introducing environmental issues into language teaching classes (28 April – 12 May )
+Introducing climate change issues into language teaching classes

 The Climate Connection (#TheClimateConnection) is a new podcast series from the British Council which explores the relationship between the climate crisis and language education.
 Across the ten episodes, we’ll hear from a wide range of leading practitioners working in the sector – teachers, trainers, researchers, publishers and authors.
 We’ll travel from Colombia to China, Moldova to Mali, and Palestine to Poland in our quest to share what’s happening at the cutting edge of climate action in language education.
 In partnership with the Oxford English Dictionary, we’ll also learn more about the origins of climate-related language, in both English and other languages.